MicrosoftDocs/cpp-docs/docs/windows/binary-editor.md

 ### To edit a resource

-> [!NOTE]
-> If you want to use the **Binary Editor** on a resource already being edited in another editor window, close the other editor window first.
+If you want to use the **Binary Editor** on a resource already being edited in another editor window, close the other editor window first.

 1. Select the byte you want to edit.